 The old woman who was in charge of the building came out on the steps above and screamed at the miscreants who promptly thought it best to vanish.”

-“Still remember her singular black dress, black lace up shoes with about a 2 inch big square heel, and white bun pulled back into a bun.
+“I still remember her singular black dress, black lace up shoes with about a 2 inch big square heel, and white bun pulled back into a bun.
 Like something out of Spain or the mountains of Sicily.
-Women like that you quickly learned to stay away from.
+Women like that you learned to stay away from.
 Women in those days also wore hideous amounts of perfume such as lavender and lily of the valley.
 AARGH.”